In many states in America, breaking and entering is a felony. That includes the burglary of not just homes, but vehicles, too.

 A student at Kansas State University by the name of Hunter Jobbins recently returned to his unlocked car, which had been parked unattended in front of his dorm building for just 15 minutes, and found his recently purchased Kit Kat absent and this note in its place.

-Apparently, a hungry passerby had spotted the candy bar and simply could not resist its lure, despite the moral and potential legal consequences.
+Apparently, a hungry passerby had spotted the chocolate bar and simply could not resist its lure, despite the moral and potential legal consequences.
 With just a napkin and a crappy ballpoint pen at their disposal, they attempted to right their wrong.

 However, the thoughtful thief did clarify that they didn't touch anything else and, more importantly, that they were sorry for their deed.
 Jobbins shrugged the incident off as "College, man."